Abstract illustration of code brackets and a document icon connected by flowing lines

 Try FaxDrop Free

 FaxDrop's fax API is simple on purpose.
 There are two endpoints.
-You POST /api/send-fax to send, and you GET /api/v1/fax/{faxId} to check delivery status.
-That is the entire surface area.
-FaxDrop handles the rest: document conversion, transmission over the carrier network, and delivery confirmation.
+You POST /api/send-fax to send, and you GET /api/v1/fax/{faxId} to check the current supported status.
+Those two calls cover the core lifecycle.
+Additional read-only endpoints expose balance and recent-fax information.

-To send, you post a multipart form with four required fields: the file, the recipientNumber in E.164 format (like +12125551234), a senderName, and a senderEmail for the delivery confirmation.
+To send, you post a multipart form with four required fields: the file, the recipientNumber in E.164 format (like +12125551234), a senderName, and a senderEmail for status emails when FaxDrop has a supported outcome to report.
 Supported file types are PDF, JPEG, and PNG, up to 4 MB.
 Export Word documents as PDF first.
-You get back a faxId immediately.
+You get back a faxId in the response.

 Authentication is a single API key passed as an X-API-Key header.
 Keys start with fd_live_ and you generate them in your account dashboard.
 No OAuth flows, no token refresh, no session management.